 “This is a ridiculous proposal, and should anyone who’s tasked with oversight on it stop laughing long enough to actually consider what’s being proposed, the idea would be quashed immediately,” said Bainbridge Island resident Dylan Tomine, producer of Artifishal and author of Closer to the Ground.
 “The domesticated rainbow trout used for net-pen “steelhead” are genetically so far from the wild steelhead of Puget Sound that they are essentially an exotic species that would become invasive when, given the structural condition of existing Puget Sound net pens, the inevitable escape occurs.
 Additionally, all the same problems of pollution–pesticides, pharmaceuticals, fecal matter–not to mention proliferation of viruses and parasites that open-water net pens are known for, would still exist with steelhead as they do with Atlantic salmon.
 Cooke Aquaculture’s attempt to weasel their way around the current laws is a cynical act by an irresponsible company that clearly cares little for the environment or the will of the People of Washington state.”

-“Escaped non-native Atlantic salmon pose a serious threat to our native salmonid populations,” explained Rich Simms.
+“Escaped non-native Atlantic salmon pose a serious threat to our native salmonid populations,” explained the WSC board.
 “However, the threat of escaped farmed steelhead to our imperiled wild steelhead stocks are far graver and include genetic dilution through interbreeding as well as the spread of lethal viruses.
 Given the tenuous state of wild steelhead populations, the last thing our endangered State Fish needs is another threat to push them further down the path towards extinction.”

 “If we are truly committed to recovering Puget Sound’s imperiled wild steelhead populations, which have been diminished by roughly 98 percent over the last 120 years, we need to double down on recovery efforts and restoring healthy watersheds, not allowing aquaculture companies with tarnished records to further pollute our ecosystem and endanger wild stocks with industrial fish farms.
 The people of Washington and its legislature have spoken and they want Cooke Aquaculture and their net pens out of our waters.
 It’s time for our state agencies to listen.
 We strongly encourage the state Department of Natural Resources, Department of Ecology and Department of Fish and Wildlife to deny Cooke’s permit application.”